ilijamt/terraform-provider-awx/docs/data-sources/schedule.md

 - `timeout` (Number) Timeout
 - `timezone` (String) The timezone this schedule runs in.
 This field is extracted from the RRULE.
 If the timezone in the RRULE is a link to another timezone, the link will be reflected in this field.
 - `unified_job_template` (Number) Unified job template
 - `until` (String) The date this schedule will end.
 This field is computed from the RRULE.
-If the schedule does not end an empty string will be returned
+If the schedule does not end an emptry string will be returned
 - `verbosity` (String) Verbosity